-Back to school: Alexa in your dorm room | ZDNet
+Back to school with Alexa: The ultimate guide | ZDNet

 Video: Your future e-ink tablet might soon double as a sketchpad

 There's no doubt Amazon's Alexa has taken the home by storm.
-But what about dorm room living?
+But what about dorm room living and getting ready for school?
 If you're sharing a room with another student, cramming for exams, or living away from mom and dad for the first time, Alexa can help.
+It can also help if you're studying from home.
+No matter where you learn, Alexa is standing by to help out.

+If you don't have an Alexa device, we've got you covered there, as well.
+Check out our guide on how to pick the best Alexa device for your needs.
+If you want to add some smarthome features, we've even got you covered there, as well with our guide on getting started with Alexa and smart home tech for under $100.

-While Alexa has some native capabilities that are useful for dorm dwellers, many more helpful capabilities can be found in the Skills section of the Alexa app.
+While Alexa has some native capabilities that are useful for students, many more helpful capabilities can be found in the Skills section of the Alexa app.
 These are add-on capabilities you can enable.
 Once you do, Alexa will respond to them as if they were part of her original programming.

 Read also: Siri, Cortana, Alexa and Google Assistant are just the beginning: Voice is the future | Amazon Alexa calling: How to set it up and use it on your Echo | Amazon Echo Dot, Tap, Look, Show: Which Alexa is right for you?

 It used to be that you had to go into the Alexa app or web interface to enable the skills.
 Now, however, all you need to do is say, "Alexa, enable..." followed by the name of the skill.
-To demonstrate this, I'll show you how to enable the single most important skill for dorm room life: ordering pizza.
+To demonstrate this, I'll show you how to enable the single most important skill for student life: ordering pizza.

 First, start by saying, "Alexa, enable Dominos."
 You can do the same with Pizza Hut by saying, "Alexa, enable Pizza Hut."
 Can you already feel the damage to your digestive system?
 Sure.
 I knew you could.